willfurnass/sheffield_hpc/bessemer/groupnodes/dcs-gpu-nodes.rst

 Resource limits per job:

+* 1 to 4 GPUs must be requested for batch jobs
-* At least one GPU must be requested
+* 1 or 2 GPUs must be requested for interactive sessions
 * Default run-time: 8 hours
 * Maximum run-time: 7 days
 * :ref:`Number of CPU cores, amount of RAM and number of GPUs in a single node <dcs_gpu_nodes_hw>`